Which place is cheaper, Lyon or Bucharest?

 People visit Lyon because there is so much to do.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-You'll find museums and nightlife around the cultural destination of Bucharest.
-This offers something for everyone.
+You'll find museums and nightlife around the less touristy destination of Bucharest.
+This city offers something for everyone.
 Five days is plenty of time to see everything, even with extra days to spare.

 People visit Lyon because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Five days should give you a good understanding of everything this city has to offer.

-The historical of Bucharest offers nightlife and food.
+The cultural city of Bucharest offers nightlife and food.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 Lyon is a popular choice for travelers.
 Make sure you visit the old town while you're here.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.